pivot-access-ltd/bma-offline-docs/src/about-networking.md

 <a href="#heading--about-media-access-control"><h4 id="heading--about-media-access-control">About Media Access Control (MAC)</h4></a>

 Systems like CSMA/CD are a subset of the Media Access Control (MAC) protocol kit.
 MAC is one-half of the link layer, with Logical Link Control (LLC) being the other half.
-These are sometimes called sublayers.
+These are sometimes called sub-layers.
 LLC mostly just defines the frame format for the 802.xx protocols, like WiFi, so we can safely ignore it for the purposes of MAAS networking.

 If you've worked with networks at all, you've heard of MAC addresses.
 Those are basically unique, serial numbers assigned to network interface devices (like NICs) at the time of manufacture.
 Theoretically, they are unique in the world, not counting virtual NICs in virtual machine environments.
 [MAC address collisions](https://kb.vmware.com/s/article/219) do happen when using VMs, and there are ways to fix it, assuming that your VMs are confined to a subnet.

-The MAC sublayer is connected to the physical layer by a media-independent interface (MII), independent of the actual link protocol (e.g, cellular broadband, Wi-Fi radio, Bluetooth, Cat5e, ...).
+The MAC sub-layer is connected to the physical layer by a media-independent interface (MII), independent of the actual link protocol (e.g, cellular broadband, Wi-Fi radio, Bluetooth, Cat5e, ...).
 You can learn more about the [MII](https://en.wikipedia.org/wiki/Media-independent_interface) if you're so inclined, but we won't address it again in the context of MAAS networks.

-Essentially, the MAC sublayer grabs higher-level frames and makes them digestible by the physical layer, by encoding them into an MII format.
+Essentially, the MAC sub-layer grabs higher-level frames and makes them digestible by the physical layer, by encoding them into an MII format.
 It adds some synchronization info and pads the message (if needed).
-The MAC sublayer also adds a frame check sequence that makes it easier to identify errors.
+The MAC sub-layer also adds a frame check sequence that makes it easier to identify errors.

 In conventional Ethernet networks, all this looks something like the following: